FailAcademy/learning/adp-vancouver/_slides/week-05/01-intro-to-mongo.md

 We will be using MongoDB for our project and it is a Document-oriented database.
 ![mongo](/public/img/slide-assets/mongo_logo.png)
-Viewed as an alternative to relational dbs and MongoDB is great for unstructured data, especially when you have a lot of it.
+Mongo is viewed as an alternative to relational dbs and is great for unstructured data, especially when you have a lot of it.

 Mongo's named is derived from humongus.

 ---
 # How do they look